akvo/akvo-product-design/RSR/Features/55-RSRv3_Project_Update_Org/2-RSRv3_Project_Update_Org_Functional.md

 - Focus areas and sectors
 - Results
 - Links
+- Project Hierarchy

+An additional element of Project Hierarchy has been added.
+This section should be a visual representation of a projects connections with other projects.
+Shown in diagram format, it should allow a user to see which projects funded, which projects are funded by and which projects are siblings of the current project.

+The linked projects should be accessible by clicking on the icons representing them.

+We might also want to consider additional filtered lists where a list (using the project list layout spec) is displayed showing all projects that are directly connected with the project in question.

 ### Funding page
 The funding page of the project will contain: